imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 #### Use Cases

 - **Same as Semaphore**: Rate limiting, resource pooling, or throttling I/O operations.
-- **Safety-critical systems**: When you need to ensure the semaphore’s counter remains accurate (e.g., managing a fixed number of licenses or connections).
+- **Safety-critical systems**: When we need to ensure the semaphore’s counter remains accurate (e.g., managing a fixed number of licenses or connections).
 - **Debugging**: Helps catch programming errors during development.

 #### When to Use

-- When you want the same functionality as `Semaphore` but with added protection against over-releasing.
+- When we want the same functionality as `Semaphore` but with added protection against over-releasing.
 - In production code where reliability is critical.

 #### Pros